Communivents/argeon/README.md

     ```

 Development commands:
 - `npm run dev`: Start the development environment
-- `bun run build`: Build and package the application
+- `npm run build`: Build and package the application

-AppleBlox is built using [Svelte](https://svelte.dev) for the frontend and [NeutralinoJS](https://neutralino.js.org) for the backend.
+Argeon is built using [Svelte](https://svelte.dev) for the frontend and [NeutralinoJS](https://neutralino.js.org) for the backend.
 NeutralinoJS is a lightweight C++ alternative to Electron or NW.JS, suitable for cross-platform applications.
 More information is available at [neutralino.js.org/docs](https://neutralino.js.org/docs).

 ## Contributing